When saliency goes off on a tangent: Interpreting Deep Neural Networks with nonlinear saliency maps: Abstract

 \section{Abstract}

 A fundamental bottleneck in utilising complex machine learning systems for critical applications has been not knowing why they do and what they do, thus preventing the development of any crucial safety protocols.
-To date, no method exist that can provide full insight into the granularity of the neural network’s decision process. \\ In past, saliency maps were an early attempt at resolving this problem through sensitivity calculations, whereby dimensions of a data point are selected based on how sensitive the output of the system is to them.
-However, the success of saliency maps has been at best limited, mainly due to the fact that they interpret the underlying learning system through a linear approximation.\\ We present a novel class of methods for generating nonlinear saliency maps which fully account for the nonlinearity of the underlying learning system.
-While agreeing with linear saliency maps on simple problems where linear saliency maps are correct, they clearly identify more specific drivers of classification on complex examples where nonlinearities are more pronounced.\\ This new class of methods significantly aids interpretability of deep neural networks and related machine learning systems.
+To date, no method exist that can provide full insight into the granularity of the neural network’s decision process.
+In past, saliency maps were an early attempt at resolving this problem through sensitivity calculations, whereby dimensions of a data point are selected based on how sensitive the output of the system is to them.
+However, the success of saliency maps has been at best limited, mainly due to the fact that they interpret the underlying learning system through a linear approximation.
+We present a novel class of methods for generating nonlinear saliency maps which fully account for the nonlinearity of the underlying learning system.
+While agreeing with linear saliency maps on simple problems where linear saliency maps are correct, they clearly identify more specific drivers of classification on complex examples where nonlinearities are more pronounced.
+In comparison to GradCAM, SmoothGrad, Occlusion Sensitivity and Vanilla Gradient, our nonlinear gradient method has shown equal or better specificity for explaining the classification, especially so for classes other than the top ranked class by probability.
+This new class of methods significantly aids interpretability of deep neural networks and related machine learning systems.
 Crucially, they provide a starting point for their more broad use in serious applications, where 'why' is equally important as 'what'.